Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Review of Related Literature

 \section{Review of Related Literature}

-The body of literature related to spear phishing is expanding, with numerous studies investigating the factors that lead individuals to fall for phishing attacks \cite{benenson_unpacking_2017, oliveira_empirical_2019, alsharida_systematic_2023, lin_susceptibility_2019}, as well as the application of AI for detecting and generating such attacks \cite{hazell_large_2023, seymour_generative_2018}.
+The body of literature related to spear phishing is expanding, with numerous studies investigating the factors that lead individuals to fall for phishing attacks \cite{benenson_unpacking_2017, oliveira_empirical_2019, alsharida_systematic_2023, lin_susceptibility_2019}, as well as the application of AI for detecting and generating such attacks .\cite{hazell_large_2023, seymour_generative_2018} However, a notable gap exists in understanding how effectively AI-generated messages compare to human-authored ones, particularly in the context of spear phishing and SMS phishing (i.e., smishing), as discussed in this section.

-Phishing, like other forms of social engineering, relies on various principles known as weapons of influence to manipulate targets into performing actions that benefit the attacker \cite{oliveira_empirical_2019, karamagi_review_2021}.
-These principles include reciprocation, which appeals to the target's desire to repay favors (e.g., by offering a gift card); liking, which leverages the users' tendency to comply with requests from people they like or perceive similarities with; scarcity, which exploits the target's sense of urgency in response to limited resources or availability; social proof, which utilizes peer pressure to encourage compliance; authority, which appeals to the user's inclination to follow authoritative entities, such as government agencies or law enforcement; commitment, which pressures individuals into adhering to their perceived obligations; and perceptual contrast, which presents two distinct scenarios and prompts the user to choose the more appealing option.
-Malicious messages often employ these principles to exploit potential victims.

-As communication methods evolve, so too does the medium of phishing.
-Initially, phishing primarily relied on email as its mode of communication.
-Recently, however, phishing campaigns have begun to adopt alternative platforms such as SMS \cite{mishra_sms_2019} and social media \cite{bossetta_weaponization_2018}.
-There is comparatively less literature available on these more specific modes of phishing attacks.

-Several studies have explored the potential of applying machine learning (ML) for generating phishing attacks.
-Seymour and Tully employed a neural network to create spear phishing messages using data from trained social media posts \cite{seymour_generative_2018}, while Khan et al., utilized the now-outdated GPT-2 model to generate phishing attacks \cite{khan_offensive_2021}.
-These studies, which tested their ML phishing attacks against humans, achieved varying degrees of success.
-Advancements in AI, have significantly improved the capability of large language models to generate human-like text.
-Models such as GPT-4 have demonstrated an unprecedented ability to produce coherent, relevant, and persuasive content, which can potentially be leveraged for malicious purposes \cite{hazell_large_2023, mozes_use_2023}.
-However, literature specifically addressing spear phishing attacks generated by LLMs remains limited, as research on using LLMs for crafting phishing messages has only recently emerged.

-Comparing the effectiveness of human-generated versus AI-generated phishing attacks is a relatively unexplored area of research, yet one of growing importance.
-While humans can craft highly targeted and convincing phishing messages, AI-generated messages can achieve similar success rates with great potential to scale \cite{hazell_large_2023, seymour_generative_2018}.
-As a result, studies that aim to increase education about AI manipulation are emerging \cite{wilczynski_resistance_2024}